 OM: Elevation only means that someone does not stand where he thinks he stands.
 Elevation is unrealized mind.
 She didn't even understand what I was telling her.
 That is actually not possible in a state of elevation.
 When elevation appears then even under the cloak of love, deception and abuse occur, which is not recognized by the person him-or herself as well as by most students.

-I then saw her at an announcement for a panel discussion of a large esoteric congress on the topic: "Is there abuse on the spiritual path?“
+I then saw her at an announcement for a panel discussion of a large esoteric congress on the topic: "Is there an abuse on the spiritual path?“

 OM: "Making the buck the gardener" is the popular saying.
 Finding the truth in the words used alone is often not possible.
 It then needs a personal encounter, a Dharma talk.
 It allows and makes it easier to read between the words.
 However, I make the same experience again and again: people who are not aware of the limitations of their judgment come to their (pre-)judgements in the distance, never in the near.
 Therefore they do not come to me, avoid direct encounter and do not ask.
-For they are afraid of exposure.
+For the mind is afraid of exposure.

 Isn't that a justified fear of the ego?